influxdata/docs-v2/content/influxdb/v2.1/visualize-data/visualization-types/band.md

    - In the **Upper Column Name** field, enter the result set to use for the upper boundary.
    - In the **Main Column Name** field, enter the result set to use for the main boundary.
    - In the **Lower Column Name** field, enter the function for the lower boundary.
-7. (Optional) Continue to customize your visualization, including options such as interpolation, color, hover dimension, and y-axis settings.
+7. (Optional) Continue to customize your visualization, including options such as interpolation, color, hover dimension, static legend, and y-axis settings.
 For more information, see [Options](#options) and [Y Axis](#y-axis) below.

 ### Customize column names